jamespole/cellsites/nz/auk/ōrākei/ōrākei.md

 * **Date:** 31 July 2004
 * **Operator:** Vodafone (backhaul only)

 This site had only two Vodafone dish antennas.
-This was a relay station between the isolated Okahu Bay site and Vodafone's microwave hub at Kepa Road.
+This was a relay station between the isolated [38 Reihana Street](ōkahu-bay#38-reihana-street) cell site and their microwave hub at Kepa Road.
 It wasn't until some years later that Vodafone would start to use this site for mobile services as well.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20040731-130137.jpg)